 This process is already happening (see, e.g. this article at MIT blog).
 It will be no longer be necessary to be a full-time Data scientist to gain insights from your data.
 Anyone can do that!
 Especially domain experts will have powerful tools in their hands.

-Second aspect of this point is even more promising for Data scientists: Once a large part of society faces data-related tasks on a daily basis, the pressure on data availability and quality will be bigger.
+The second aspect of this point is, even more, promising for Data scientists: Once a large part of society faces data-related tasks on a daily basis, the pressure on data availability and quality will be bigger.
 This will cause even more extensive use of data-based techniques in various fields.